-- Grab and move this circle three Blender Units on the X-Axis to the left;
+- Move this circle three units on the X axis to the left;

-you can use the shortcut Ctrl while grabbing with the mouse using the standard transform widgets
+you can use the shortcut Ctrl while selecting with the mouse using the standard transform widgets

-(clicking on the red arrow shown with the object and grabbing while using shortcut Ctrl
+(clicking on the red arrow shown with the object and moving while using shortcut Ctrl

-until the info in the bottom left corner of the 3D View editor displays
+until the info in the bottom left corner of the 3D Viewport displays

-- You will have to scale your circle using the shortcut S Period 5, then Return.
+- You will have to scale the circle using the shortcut S Period 5, then Return.

 - Now enter Edit Mode using shortcut Tab.